Thursday of Week 32 of Ordinary Time – Gospel

 …in fact, the kingdom of God is among you.

-In other words, it is right in front of them!
+Not only is it “among” them, it is right in front of them!
 It is first of all in the very person of Jesus, who is the embodiment of God’s Reign.
 He is the Messiah-King.
 He is the living incarnation of God’s loving power revealed in his authoritative teaching, in his many healings of the sick, in his freeing of those from the power of evil spirits, and in his compassion for the sinner and the outcast.
 All are clear evidence that the reign of God “is among you”.

-Jesus then turns to his disciples, telling them they will long to see “one of the days of the Son of Man”, but “will not see it”.
-In the very early Church, many were convinced that Jesus would make his final coming in their own lifetime.
+In the very early Church, many were convinced that Jesus would make his final coming during their own lifetime.
 It is likely that, from time to time, certain events were interpreted as signs of that final coming.
-People were saying that “he is to be found in this place or that”.
-But by the time Luke’s Gospel was written, many in that first generation of Christians had died and there was still no sign of Jesus’ coming.
+People were saying, “Look there! or Look here”…i.e. he is to be found in this place or that.
+But by the time Luke’s Gospel was written, many in that first generation of Christians had already died and there was still no sign of Jesus’ coming.

 The ‘days’ following his expected coming may have all the more been longed for during times of severe persecution, when they looked for relief and help from their pain.
-An anxiety is reflected in the story of the disciples’ trying to wake a sleeping Jesus while their boat is threatened by mountainous seas (Mark 4:35-41).
+An anxiety is reflected in the story of the disciples’ trying to wake a sleeping Jesus while their boat is threatened by mountainous seas (see Mark 4:35-41).

 Jesus says that, when his day does come, it will be: